Kobzol/kobzol.github.io/_posts/2023-08-12-rust-llvm-optimization-remarks.md

 Rust code.
 I also see greater potential for this tool in the future (see below).
 It's just that at the current state, it hasn't really fulfilled my original expectations.

 If you have any hints on how to better interpret these remarks, let me know.
-Of crouse, I will also be happy for any experience reports from using `cargo remark` by other Rust developers.
+Of course, I will also be happy for any experience reports from using `cargo remark` by other Rust developers.

 # …a bright future?